maciekiwaniuk/shop-system/README.md

 - Application is well-tested.
 Tests are divided into Application (E2E), Integration and Unit tests.
 - Validation of data is based on DTO-Constraints way.
 - There is implemented caching system based on Redis.

+## Used design patterns

+- Proxy used for example in Caching, in CacheProxy
+- Builder used for example in setters of attributes in entities
+-

 # Commands